raghidairsheid/raghidairsheid/README.md

 - 👀 I’m interested in programming languages.
 - 🌱 I’m currently learning a web development program.
 - 💞️ I’m looking to collaborate on your colleagues.
-- 📫 How to reach me,you can reach me on my email [raghidair](https://mail.google.com/mail/raghidair@gmail.com)
+- 📫 How to reach me,you can reach me on my gmail [raghidair](https://mail.google.com/mail/raghidair@gmail.com)

 <!---
 raghidairsheid/raghidairsheid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.